-The Project Manager will be issued with a directive through a "Chief Engineer's Communication" (CEC) or by the Delivery Contracts Director through eBCA (CEC workflow).
+The Project Manager will be issued with a directive with a "Central Communication" (CEC) through an eBCA (workflow.
 Changes to the generic works information are subject to Change Control (Reference D).

 Clause 14: The Project Manager and the Supervisor

 Clause 14.2: Delegation by the Project Manager or Supervisor